Showing posts with label Hiram Abiff. Show all posts

 • 5° Past Master - Installation was probably the oldest form of the Master Mason Degree.

-• 6° Most Excellent Master - A modern innovation by T.S.Webb.
+• 6° Most Excellent Master - Adopted into this sequence by T.S.Webb.

 • 7° Royal Arch Mason - Completes the Master Mason Degree.